Posts

 The simple answer is that both exercises can be extremely beneficial for your overall health and what workout is “best” will depend on your unique fitness goals and preferences.

-Whether it’s a strength class, a barre class, or one of our fusion options, Fever would love to be a part of your fitness journey.
-Schedule a class today.
+Whether it’s a strength class, a barre class, or one of our pilates options, Fever would love to be a part of your fitness journey.
+Schedule a strength class today.

 page3image36578864.png